zenml-io/zenml/docs/book/getting_started/introduction.md

 ## Why ZenML

 ZenML pipelines are designed to be written early in the development lifecycle.
-As data scientist, you can explore and tailor your pipelines as you develop towards production.
+As a data scientist, you can explore and tailor your pipelines as you develop toward production.
 Once you're satisfied, you can easily switch from local to cloud deployment with ease.
 <!-- Read more about why we started building ZenML on our [blog](https://blog.zenml.io/why-zenml/). -->